-- 2.24 Any comments concerning this statement should be sent via e-mail to licensing@rochford.gov.uk or by letter to the address shown at paragraph 1.7.
-Licensing Unit, Rochford District Council, South Street, Rochford, Essex SS4 1BW - 2.25 This statement will not override the right of any person to make an application, to make representations about an application, or to apply for a review of a licence, as each will be considered on its own merit and according to the requirements of the Gambling Act 2005. - 2.26 The policy can be viewed at the Council's offices or on the Council's website on www.rochford.gov.uk
+- 2.23 This Statement of Licensing Policy was approved at a meeting of the full Council on and takes effect on 31 January 2016 date to be confirmed. - 2.24 Any comments concerning this statement should be sent via e-mail to licensing@rochford.gov.uk or by letter to the Licensing Unit, Rochford District Council, South Street, Rochford, Essex SS4 1BW. - 2.25 This statement will not override the right of any person to make an application, to make representations about an application, or to apply for a review of a licence, as each will be considered on its own merit and according to the requirements of the Gambling Act 2005. - 2.26 The policy can be viewed at the Council's offices or on the Council's website on www.rochford.gov.uk